rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 modules.
 An example of an update registration for the "ietf-template" module can be found in {{sec-iana}}.

-The following sections provide registration templates for new and revised YANG modules.

 Additional IANA considerations applicable to IANA-maintained modules (including instructions to maintain them) are provided in {{sec-iana-mm}}.

+###  Documents That Create a New Namespace

+If an I-D defines a new namespace that is to be administered by the IANA, then the document MUST include an IANA Considerations section that specifies how the namespace is to be administered.

+Specifically, if any YANG module namespace statement value contained in the document is not already registered with IANA, then a new entry in the "ns" subregistry within the "IETF XML Registry" MUST be requested from the IANA.

+A registration template for new YANG modules is provided in {{sec-reg-def-iana}}.

+### Documents That Extend an Existing Namespace

+It is possible to extend an existing namespace using a YANG submodule that belongs to an existing module already administered by IANA.
+In this case, the document containing the main module MUST be updated to use the latest revision of the submodule.

+### Registration Templates

-###  IANA Template for Documents Defining New YANG Modules
+####  IANA Template for Documents Defining New YANG Modules {#sec-reg-def-iana}

 A registration template for a new module is provided below: